joshtynjala/optimizing-performance-for-the-flash-platform/introduction/runtime-code-execution-fundamentals.md

 first phase, runtime events arrive and are dispatched.
 These events can represent completion or progress of asynchronous operations, such as a response from loading data over a network.
 They also include events from user input.
-As events are dispatched, the runtime executes your code in listeners you’ve registered.
+As events are dispatched, the runtime executes your code in listeners you've registered.
 If no events occur, the runtime waits to complete this execution phase without performing any action.
 The runtime never speeds up the frame rate due to lack of activity.
 If events occur during other parts of the execution